yyyeoJ/yyyeoJ/README.md

 ## My name is Jeges József.

-### Im currently studying computer science in Eötvös Loránd Tudományegyetem in Budapest, Hungary
+### Im currently studying computer science at Eötvös Loránd Tudományegyetem in Budapest, Hungary

-### And im also learning web development (mainly frontend, but planning to start backend) as a side project.
+### And im also learning web development as a hobby.

-### My hobbies are coding💻, playing guitar🎸, reading📚, and working out🏋️‍♂️
+### My other hobbies are: playing guitar🎸, reading📚, and working out🏋️‍♂️

-### You can contact me at jegesjoco@gmail.com
+### You can contact me at ✉ jegesjoco@gmail.com

-# Here are some of my projects:
+# Here are some of my projects: ⬇

 ### React landing page: https://yyyeojreactlandingpage.netlify.app